Miya’s Dream

 Miya's Dream is a fantastic read for any young horse lover!
 I couldn't put it down once I started reading.
 It took me back to my childhood where I read every horse story I could get my hands on.
 This book would have been right up my alley-a great story about a girl, the horse that ends up winning her heart, and some remarkable friendships along the way.
 This book teaches a lot about horses, and some great life lessons for kids as well.

-Alison Whisler- Owner Whisler Equine Facility, PATH Certified
+Alison Whisler- Owner Whisler Equine Facility, PATH Certified Riding Instructor

 Middle Grade is a struggle.
 Miya's Dream describes what my daughter has experienced both at school and in barrel racing.